Tommy Morrison: Personal life

 At one point in 1996, Morrison was married to two women at the same time: Dawn Freeman and Dawn Gilbert.
 Morrison had two children by age 19.
 Tommy and Trisha Morrison were engaged in 2009 and married in 2011.
-Morrison is the father of professional boxers Kenzie Morrison and Trey Lippe Morrison.
+Morrison is the father of professional boxer Kenzie Morrison.

 Health

 In 2006, Morrison said his HIV tests had been false positives.
 The Nevada commission's medical advisory board reviewed Morrison's 1996 test results and concluded they were "ironclad and unequivocal."
 Morrison said he tried to get a copy of the original test result but was unable to do so, adding: "I don't think it ever existed."
 The commission said Morrison could "contact the laboratory, and they would immediately release the results to him."

 Morrison tested negative for HIV four times in January 2007.
 On July 22, 2007, the New York Times reported that Morrison took two HIV tests in 2007 and a third specifically for the Times.
 Ringside doctors, including Nevada's chief ringside physician, implied that the negative results were not based on Morrison's blood.
+Morrison's widow Trisha, who is a HIV/AIDS denier, filed a lawsuit in 2014 against the Nevada State Athletic Commission and Quest Diagnostics, the company that originally tested Morrison's blood in 1996.
+This led to the Nevada State Athletic Commission to coming in contact with Morrison's former psychiatrist when he went to drug rehab.
+This psychiatrist provided a letter and the original rehab intake interview done with Morrison where he says Morrison told him he had found out he had HIV in 1989.
+He then hid this diagnosis until 1996 when he got the positive test result that got him banned from boxing.